 Nuclear energy works with renewable generation to create a more reliable, diverse clean-energy portfolio.
 Palo Verde produces clean energy at all hours supporting the basic electrical needs of our customers when solar and wind are not available.
 Without nuclear energy, carbon emissions would increase due to a greater reliance on carbon-emitting fossil fuels to fill the inevitable energy void during periods of low renewable generations, such as after sunset.
 Nuclear energy can facilitate increased adoption of EVs and improve the environment by supplying zero-emission energy to charge EVs and large-scale batteries.

 While Palo Verde has seven owners in four states, nearly half of its output is dedicated to serving Arizona consumers.
-Electricity generated by the plant annually displaces more than 14 million metric tons of greenhouse gas (GHG) emissions that otherwise would have been produced.
-It is estimated that Arizona’s energy-related emissions would be about 16.6% higher without the displaced carbon emissions from Palo Verde.
+Electricity generated by the plant annually displaces more than 13.2 million metric tons of greenhouse gas (GHG) emissions that otherwise would have been produced.
+It is estimated that Arizona’s energy-related emissions would be about 38% higher without the displaced carbon emissions from Palo Verde.

-Learn more about Palo Verde Generating Station .
+Learn more about Palo Verde Generating Station.

 Renewables.
 With nearly 300 sunny days each year in Arizona, APS and its customers are transforming sunshine into a renewable energy source that powers an increasing number of homes and businesses across the state.
 APS supports customers interested in protecting the environment and reducing their energy bills by installing renewable energy technologies like rooftop solar systems at their homes, schools and businesses.
-More than 156,500 solar systems on customer rooftops and parking structures are already connected to the APS smart grid, providing more than 1,400 MW of robust solar capacity.
-In 2022 the amount of residential solar generating capacity installed in APS service territory was 18% higher than 2021.
+More than 177,000 solar systems on customer rooftops and parking structures are already connected to the APS smart grid, providing more than 1,660 MW of robust solar capacity.
+In 2023, the amount of residential solar generating capacity installed in APS service territory was 8% higher than 2022.
 Nationally, only Hawaii and California have more residential solar capacity per capita than Arizona.
 As the largest electricity provider in the state, APS and its customers have been a big part of that achievement:

 • APS ranks fourth nationally for the percentage of residential customers with rooftop solar systems

-• APS customers installed a record amount of residential solar capacity in 2022
+• APS customers installed a record amount of residential solar capacity in 2023

-• 13% of all residential customers in APS territory have a solar system
+• 14% of all residential customers in APS territory have a solar system

 Demand Side Management.
-Technologies such as smart thermostats, LED lighting, water heaters and efficient EV Chargers have given customers more power to control their energy usage and potentially reduce their costs.
+Technologies such as smart thermostats, LED lighting, water heaters and efficient EV chargers have given customers more power to control their energy usage and potentially reduce their costs.
 As more emerging technologies such as energy storage devices become commercially viable, they will continue to change how customers interact with us.
 By being proactive and working with our customers to identify and respond to their changing needs, we remain well positioned to deliver value.
 Furthermore, by providing customers the opportunity to manage their energy and peak demand, we can expand the use and understanding of load-management technologies, encourage customers to reduce CO2 emissions, use energy during off-peak hours and better align with solar production and system peak conditions.
-Taking these innovations to scale will help us achieve our bold clean energy commitment.
+Taking these innovations to scale will help us achieve our bold Clean Energy Commitment.

 Learn more about the role of our customers, virtual power plant and customer programs.